fable-compiler/repl/README.md

 The second step can be run with the `BuildLib` FAKE target.

-> If you want to use fable-standalone (and base metadata) from a local Fable repo in a sibling folder enable the `LOCAL_PKG` env var as in `LOCAL_PKG=1 dotnet fake build -t BuildLib`
+> If you want to use fable-standalone (and base metadata) from a local Fable repo in a sibling folder enable the `LOCAL_PKG` env var as in `LOCAL_PKG=1 dotnet fsi build.fsx -p BuildLib`

 One important thing to remember is **public inlined functions won't work** with precompiled libs so please refrain from using them in Fable.Repl.Lib source.